mnentwig/busbridge3/README.md

 # But... why does this need to be so absurdly complex?
 Because it's as fast as it goes, using only the standard FTDI/JTAG interface (which may be considered "smallest common denominator" among boards / modules).

-There are a few annoying details that had to be worked around, like splitting off the 8th bit for JTAG state transitions.
+There are a few annoying details that were worked around without losing clock cycles, like splitting off the 8th bit for JTAG state transitions.

 On the bright side: for bitstream upload only, most of the C# code is not needed.